19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 including any accrued interest that has been credited to the relevant accounts for each of the deposits specified in sub-paragraphs (i), (ii) and (iii), regardless of whether such a deposit is pledged, charged or secured as collateral or whether such a deposit or part thereof is set aside in respect of any debt owing to the DI Scheme member and cannot be withdrawn until and unless the debt is repaid;

-(b) any moneys denominated in Singapore dollars, placed with any DI Scheme member under the CPFIS, CPFMS or the Supplementary Retirement Scheme; and
+(b) any moneys denominated in Singapore dollars placed with any DI Scheme member under the CPFIS, CPFMS or the Supplementary Retirement Scheme; and

 (c) such product as may be prescribed by the Authority,